 - Speak along with the videos to practice tone, pronunciation and speed.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 Of course, the internet is loaded with resources for learning Spanish, and it’s impossible to list them all here.
 Some simple Googling will yield you more results than you could ever use in a lifetime.

 Each student has different learning styles.
 Some may learn better from more classroom-like lessons, with online modules that cover grammar, vocabulary and pronunciation.
-Check out Loquella (over 50 hours of free Spanish instruction) or Study Spanish or Que Onda Spanish.
+For this type of learning, check out Study Spanish or Que Onda Spanish.

 Others (perhaps with shorter attention spans!) may stick with language learning if it’s more dynamic and lively, such as through online games and quizzes.
 There are sites for Spanish tongue twisters to help your pronunciation and jokes of the day to help you catch idiomatic nuances (and laugh in the process).